DevURANIUM/Saveit/README.md

    ```

 2. **Trigger media download**:
-   - To download a photo or document, reply to a message containing the media in any chat and send `.saveit`.
+   - To download a photo or document, reply to a message containing the media in any chat and send `.saveit` (or your chosen handler).
    - The media will be saved to the `downloads/` folder on your local system and automatically forwarded to your Saved Messages in Telegram.

 ### Example